rsdmike/go-workflow-templates/README.md

 ### Go Build - `go.yml`

-#### Prerequistes/Configuration Required

-The following commands/scripts must be available in your [package.json](./package.json):

-- `npm run build` - should transpile your code from typescript
-- `npm run lint` - should lint your code, for example ESLint
-- `npm run test` - should execute a ci/cd friendly test command (currently set up for Jest)

 #### Description

 This is the main file for Go builds.
 This is a matrixed build, meaning it will simultaneously run the steps on multiple versions of Go.
 For example 1.18.x,1.19.x,1.20.x of Go.
 We do this to ensure compability with the supported versions of go see https://go.dev/doc/devel/release#policy.